sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 The idea of using a trace to detect any actors within the shape may sound counterintuitive; wouldn't it make more sense to perform an overlap instead?

 Unfortunately, it's not possible to perform a cone-shaped overlap efficiently.
-This is because an overlap returns an `FOverlapResult` structure, which tells us which components were overlapped, but not _where_ they were overlapped.
+This is because an overlap (i.e. if we did a capsule overlap instead of a sphere sweep) returns an `FOverlapResult` structure, which tells us which components were overlapped, but not _where_ they were overlapped.

 Because overlaps don't tell us the direction or location of where they occurred, we can't determine whether an overlap would be outside the angle of the cone.

-Even if we _could_ perform a cone-shaped overlap (e.g. using a cone-shaped mesh), the lack of information regarding how that overlap occurred is inadequate for most use cases.
+Even if we _could_ perform a cone-shaped overlap (e.g. defining our own convex mesh geometry or simply using a cone-shaped mesh), the lack of information regarding how that overlap occurred is inadequate for most use cases.
 For example, we would have no idea where to place the particle effects in the images above.

 ## Conclusion

-Don't limit your gameplay by the tools at your disposal; you can always make your own.
-With a few functions, some creativity, and a little math, you can bring any idea to life.
+Don't let your gameplay design be limited by the tools at your disposal, when you can always make your own.
+With a little creativity (and math), you can bring any idea to life.

-I hope this article helped you out, and gave you some ideas for devising creative solutions to gameplay going forward.
-At the end of the day, that's most of what gameplay programming—and programming in general—is: finding creative ways to solve problems.
+I hope this article helped you out, showed you how you can simulate different query shapes, and gave you some ideas for devising creative solutions to gameplay going forward.